-Let us look at the top CSR initiatives for healthcare in India.
+Let us look at some of the top CSR initiatives for healthcare in India.

 ICICI Foundation partners with IIT Kanpur to build Digital Health Stack